tvanroo/infracost-cloud-pricing-api/README.md

     SELF_HOSTED_INFRACOST_API_KEY=<API Key from Step 3>
     ```

-5. Run `docker-compose up`.
-This will create three containers: PostgreSQL DB, Cloud Pricing API, and an init container that loads the pricing data.
-The init container will take a few minutes and exit after the Docker compose logs show `init_job_1: Completed: downloading DB data`.
+5. Run `docker-compose run init_job`.
+This will start a PostgreSQL DB container and an init container that loads the pricing data.
+The init container will take a few minutes and exit after the Docker compose logs show `Completed: loading data into DB`.

+6. Run `docker-compose up api`.
+This will start the Cloud Pricing API.

 6. Prices can be kept up-to-date by running the update job once a week, for example from cron: